dustedrob/multi-platform-uwb/README.md

-# Mesh Networking App with UWB (Ultra-Wideband) – Kotlin Multiplatform
+# Multiplatform UWB Library – Kotlin Multiplatform

-This repository contains the source code for a mobile application built using **Kotlin Multiplatform**.
-The app enables **mesh networking** functionality via **Ultra-Wideband (UWB)** technology on both **Android** and **iOS** platforms.
-It allows devices to communicate directly with one another in a mesh network, offering a low-power, high-accuracy, and real-time communication experience for a variety of use cases such as indoor navigation, asset tracking, and peer-to-peer interactions.
+This repository contains a **Kotlin Multiplatform library** for **Ultra-Wideband (UWB)** device discovery and ranging on both **Android** and **iOS** platforms.
+The library provides a unified API for UWB functionality while leveraging platform-specific implementations for optimal performance and hardware access.

 ---